What to Bring to Summer at Hopkins

 - Your Medical Insurance Card

-- While a pillow and lightweight blanket are provided to all students, US-based students will need to bring bed sheets for a Twin XL mattress (38 x 80 inches), a pillowcase, bath towels, and washcloths.
-Students arriving from outside the country will have bed linens and bath towels provided.
+- A pillow and lightweight blanket are provided to all students.
+All students will need to bring their own bed sheets for a Twin XL mattress (38 x 80 inches), a pillowcase, bath towels, and washcloths.

 - Light, casual, hot-weather clothing